See Your Advanced Prostate Cancer Treatment

 or too much of your body salts (electrolytes).
 Death has happened from having severe

-Kidney failure may happen because of severe infection, loss of too much body fluid
+Kidney failure may happen with JEVTANA, because of severe infection, loss of too much body fluid

-(dehydration), or for other reasons, which may lead to death.
+(dehydration), and other reasons, which may lead to death.
 Your doctor will check

 Before receiving JEVTANA, tell your doctor if you: